 community; to create a space for people to drink great wine, relax and have fun.”

-Flawd’s permanent residence is open now from Wednesday-Sunday every week from 5pm at Unit 3, Mansion House, Marina Promenade, New Islington, M4 6JL.
+Flawd’s permanent residence is open now from Wednesday-Sunday at Unit 3, Mansion House, Marina Promenade, New Islington, M4 6JL.